lliendo/Radar/docs/client-configuration.rst

   server goes down.
 If set to True and if the Radar server stops working the client will keep retrying to connect to the server.
 By default this option is set to True.

+* check concurrency : This option allows you to set the maximum number of checks that can be run simultaneously.
+By default all checks are run sequentially, that means that the default value for this option is 1.

+* check timeout : This option allows you to set the maximum time (in seconds) that a check is allowed to run.
+After a check reaches this running time limit it will be automatically killed and the check's status will be marked as TIMEOUT.
+  By default a check is allowed to run for up to 10 seconds.

 As usual you can leave out almost every option to its default value.
 A minimum Radar client configuration file might look like this :